We welcome everyone to our cinema. To discuss any particular needs, please email firstname.lastname@example.org.

 Guide dogs are welcome.
 If you wish to take your dog into a performance, please let us know when booking so that we can arrange an aisle seat by emailing: firstname.lastname@example.org or telephone 01799 500238.
 Alternatively, your dog can be cared for by a member of staff for the duration of the performance.
 Our staff will be happy to provide drinking water for your dog.
 Please give us 24 hours notice if possible.

-Subtitled English and foreign language films are regularly scheduled.
+We screen a current film with subtitles for the hard of hearing every two months.
 These screenings are marked next to each film in the Full Diary.
 To receive the latest Subtitled film listings, please email: email@example.com and include ‘subtitled films’ in the subject line.
+We also regularly screen films in a foreign language with subtitles; these are shown in the Full Diary by the inclusion of the language of the original film.

 There is also an induction loop in the cinema.
 The best seats for picking up sound through the hearing loop are the outside seats towards the back of the auditorium.